learn-co-students/dsc-strings-online-ds-grad/README.md

 ## Objectives
 By the end of this lesson, you will be able to:

-* Understand and use the **String** data type
+* Apply string methods to make changes to a string
-* Understand, explain and use the correct data types for various types of information
+* Inspect documentation with various methods

 ## What are Strings?